SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/find-labs.md

 :::verified
 Author: Compliance Robotics \
+Recommended audience: Master's students in robotics, mechanical engineering, or related fields. \
 *Distributed with the Emio Labs application*
 :::

 **Discover and analyse different models.
 Discover the accuracy and limitation of continuum mechanics models.**